AmitChigare/backend-internship-task/APIDocumention.md

 - Method: GET
 - Description: Retrieves the details of the currently authenticated user profile.

+#### Update User Profile

+- URL: `/api/v1/profile/`
+- Method: PUT
+- Request Body:
+  - `username`
+  - `email`
+  - `passowrd`
+  - `calories`
+- Description: Updates the details of the currently authenticated user profile.
+Note - Role can not be modified.

 #### Get All Entries

 - URL: `/api/v1/tracker/entries/all/`
 - Method: GET
-- Description: Retrieves all entries for all users (accessible only to users with the "admin" or "user_manager" role).
+- Description: Retrieves all entries for all users (accessible only to users with the "admin" role).
 - Response: Returns a list of entries.

 #### Get All Users